Combinatorially random curves on surfaces: Self-intersection number

-Since $\mathcal{L}_{p}$ is filling, Theorem \ref{compact currents} implies that, with high $\bP_{w}$ probability, $\left\{ \gamma_{n}/ \ell_{X_{n}}(\gamma_{n}) \right\}$ lives in a compact subset of the space of geodesic currents.
+Since $\mathcal{L}_{\cA}$ is filling, Theorem \ref{compact currents} implies that $\left\{ \gamma_{n}/ n \right\}$ lives in a compact subset of the space of geodesic currents.
 We can therefore pass to a convergent subsequence (and re-index the sequence if necessary) to obtain a limiting current, $c$.